 GeneCards Summary for ARFGEF2 Gene

-ARFGEF2 (ADP-Ribosylation Factor Guanine Nucleotide-Exchange Factor 2 (Brefeldin A-Inhibited)) is a Protein Coding gene.
-Diseases associated with ARFGEF2 include periventricular heterotopia with microcephaly and periventricular nodular heterotopia.
-Among its related pathways are Endocytosis and Transport to the Golgi and subsequent modification.
-GO annotations related to this gene include binding and myosin binding.
-An important paralog of this gene is ENSG00000268465.
+ARFGEF2 (ADP Ribosylation Factor Guanine Nucleotide Exchange Factor 2) is a Protein Coding gene.
+Diseases associated with ARFGEF2 include Periventricular Heterotopia With Microcephaly, Autosomal Recessive and Hydrocephalus.
+Among its related pathways are Chaperonin-mediated protein folding and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include binding and myosin binding.
+An important paralog of this gene is ARFGEF1.

 UniProtKB/Swiss-Prot Summary for ARFGEF2 Gene

-Promotes guanine-nucleotide exchange on ARF1 and ARF3 and to a lower extend on ARF5 and ARF6.
+Promotes guanine-nucleotide exchange on ARF1 and ARF3 and to a lower extent on ARF5 and ARF6.
 Promotes the activation of ARF1/ARF5/ARF6 through replacement of GDP with GTP.
 Involved in the regulation of Golgi vesicular transport.
 Required for the integrity of the endosomal compartment.
 Involved in trafficking from the trans-Golgi network (TGN) to endosomes and is required for membrane association of the AP-1 complex and GGA1.
 Seems to be involved in recycling of the transferrin receptor from recycling endosomes to the plasma membrane.
 Probably is involved in the exit of GABA(A) receptors from the endoplasmic reticulum.
 Involved in constitutive release of tumor necrosis factor receptor 1 via exosome-like vesicles; the function seems to involve PKA and specifically PRKAR2B.
 Proposed to act as A kinase-anchoring protein (AKAP) and may mediate crosstalk between Arf and PKA pathways.